-What might be the best kayak trip in Poland runs along the Krutynia river.
-It’s a 100km multi-day trip for kayaking enthusiasts.
-You can get a taste of the river on a half-day kayak tour if you’re only in the lake district for a day or two.
+What might be the best kayaking trail in Poland runs on the Krutynia river.
+It is a 100km multi-day trip for kayaking enthusiasts.
+You can get a taste of the river on a half-day kayak outing if you are in the lake district for only a day or two.

-The most popular section of the river is the 13km between Krutyń—Ukta.
-It’s 3—4 hours of paddling on the shallow and very calm river with crystal clear water.
+The most popular section of the river is the 13km between the towns of Krutyń and Ukta.
+It is 3-4 hours of paddling on the shallow and very calm river with crystal clear water.

 If you are driving between Warsaw and the Wolf’s Lair, I recommend making the 1h detour to visit the Treblinka memorial site.

-Treblinka was a Nazi extermination and labor camp in use between 1941—1944.
-It’s estimated that around 800,000 persons died in Treblinka, more than in any other extermination camp except Auschwitz-Birkenau.
+Treblinka was a Nazi extermination and labor camp in use between 1941-1944.
+An estimated 800,000 jews died in Treblinka, more than in any other extermination camp except Auschwitz-Birkenau.

 While researching the historic material for this post, I stumbled upon on a paper titled Material and Construction Solutions of War Shelters with the Example of Hitler’s Main Headquarters in the Wolf’s Lair.
 If you are interested in learning about concrete mixtures and shelter construction principles, check out the PDF.
 It’s actually quite interesting!